redhat-developer/service-binding-operator/examples/multiple_services/README.md

 Database" and the "ETCD" operators, as described below.

-Once the cluster setup is finished, the reader will create a Postgres database and a ETCD cluster, and bind services to a Node application as a *Developer*.
+Once the cluster setup is finished, the reader will create a Postgres database and a ETCD cluster, and bind services to a Node.js application as a *Developer*.

 ## Cluster Configuration